collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Rex M](https://stackexchange.com/users/-1/324-rex-m) on 2010-12-25
 - score: 1

-<p>It depends on the nature of the "reveal".
-If some bearded guy came down from the sky and said "yes, I am God as described in Christianity" and performed miracles and such, I <em>might</em> be more open to accepting it.
+It depends on the nature of the "reveal".
+If some bearded guy came down from the sky and said "yes, I am God as described in Christianity" and performed miracles and such, I *might* be more open to accepting it.
 But honestly, it's still a hard sell, because the whole story is just absurd.
-It'd be like Gandalf stepping out of a <em>Lord of the Rings</em> book and going "hi, I'm actually real."
+It'd be like Gandalf stepping out of a *Lord of the Rings* book and going "hi, I'm actually real."
 My first inclination would be to think "OK, something else weird is going on here.
-Let's figure out what <em>that</em> is."</p>
+Let's figure out what *that* is."

-<p>Now if something previously incomprehensible suddenly appeared, with answers to many of mankind's questions about the universe - and those answers align with what we already understand about the universe, <em>not</em> that they align with fairy tales - and also claimed to be the reason for existence or something like that, I'd be open to that.</p>
+Now if something previously incomprehensible suddenly appeared, with answers to many of mankind's questions about the universe - and those answers align with what we already understand about the universe, *not* that they align with fairy tales - and also claimed to be the reason for existence or something like that, I'd be open to that.

 ## Answer 1421